Fully Adaptive Bayesian Algorithm for Data Analysis, FABADA: Results

 \subsubsection{Image Example}

 Similar trends are observed in the results obtained for the 2D data.
-Figure \ref{fig:RecoverSample_2D} shows the recovery of the \textit{Bubble} nebula image for the whole set of different algorithms, represented in each row, with three different noise levels ($\sigma=15,\ 95,\ 255$) along the columns.
-The PSNR and SSIM values obtained for each are also shown in each panel, and a close-up of some structures is provided in the last three columns to illustrate whether the smoothing methods can reproduce their shape and edges.
-All models yield fairly similar reconstructions for the high signal-to-noise case ($\sigma=15$).
-The best reconstruction in terms of the MSE and SSIM is provided by the state-of-the-art BM3D method, that improves the PSNR from $24.63$~dB to $35.30$~dB, more than one order of magnitude of noise reduction in terms of the MSE, and from $0.33$ to $0.89$ for the SSIM index.
-This is around $20 \%$ more than the recovery with \fabada ($34.22$~dB), which is the second highest value of MSE and slightly higher than, yet similar to, the optimized Wiener filter ($34.02$~dB).
-In terms of the SSIM, the Wiener filter actually yields a value that is $2\%$ higher than \fabada.
-The other classical filters (median, SGF, GF) obtain comparable results when their parameters are tuned to minimize the MSE, about $\approx 1$~dB ($\sim 25\%$) below \fabada's solution.
-Regardless of the MSE and SSIM statistics, the Wiener filter virtually misses some of the filaments in the shape of the zoomed structure, while the other classical filters recover some of the shapes, although in a blurrier way than \fabada and BM3D.
-Visually, the latter reproduces the shape of the zoomed structure better, both in terms of sharpness and smoothness.
+Figure~\ref{fig:RecoverSample_2D} shows the recovery of the \textit{Bubble} nebula image for the whole set of different algorithms, represented in each row, with four different noise levels ($\sigma=10,\ 45,\ 95,\ 255$) along the columns.
+The PSNR and SSIM values obtained for each are also shown in each panel, and a close-up of some structures is provided in the last four columns to illustrate whether the smoothing methods can reproduce their shape and edges.
+All models yield fairly similar reconstructions for the highest signal-to-noise case ($\sigma=10$).
+The best reconstruction in terms of the MSE and SSIM is provided by the TV method, which improves the PSNR from $28.15$~dB to $36.98$~dB, more than one order of magnitude of noise reduction in terms of the MSE, and from $0.5$ to $0.91$ for the SSIM index.
+The state-of-the-art BM3D obtains similar results with $36.94$~dB and SSIM of $0.91$.
+This is around $15 \%$ more than the recovery with \fabada ($35.85$~dB) in terms of PSNR and $10\%$ ($0.87$) in terms of SSIM.
+Similar results are obtained with the Wiener filter ($36.02$~dB/$0.89$) and with PySAP ($35.84$~dB/$0.89$).
+The other classical filters (median, SGF, GF) obtain comparable results when their parameters are tuned to minimise the MSE, about $\approx 1$~dB ($\sim 25\%$) below \fabada's solution.
+Regardless of the MSE and SSIM statistics, the Wiener filter and PySAP virtually miss some of the filaments in the shape of the zoomed structure, while the other classical filters recover some of the shapes, although in a blurrier way than \fabada, TV and BM3D.
+Visually, the TV filter and BM3D reproduce the shape of the zoomed structure better, both in terms of sharpness and smoothness.
 In particular, several edges in \fabada seem to be a little bit more blurry compared to BM3D, together with a clearly visible \textit{salt and pepper} noise component.

+Similar behaviour is found when we increase the noise to $\sigma = 45$. \fabada yields results ($30.82$~dB/$0.78$) comparable to the best solutions obtained by BM3D ($31.66$~dB/$0.82$) and PySAP ($31.03$~dB/$0.8$).
+Despite its lower PSNR ($30.81$~dB), the GF obtains a higher value of SSIM ($0.82$) than \fabada.
+If we inspect the zoomed region, we see that PySAP is able to effectively filter the high-frequency noise with the cost of not recovering well the gradients and the structure.
+In contrast, BM3D is able to recover fairly well the gradients of the image, while \fabada and GF recover a blurrier image.